Ytry/ConferenceCentral/README.md

 If sessions were an enumeration, or set value of some kind it might be too limiting.
 Letting users put what ever they want as a session type really puts the control in their hands as to what kind of session they want to run.

+4. duration is stored as a time field because it would make it easier to sort sessions by duration.
+If it were stored as a string or an int it could get a little messy with formatting.
+Some users my format it differently, and that would lead to potentially incorect data during the filtering / sorting process if there were queries on the duration field.

+5. startTime is stored as a time field for much the same reason as duration.
+It is especially beneifical for startTime in the getNonWorkshopSessions method.
+In this method we are making sure start time is before 7pm.
+Making it useful to have it stored as a time field.
+Time and date fields could also be useful if I had implemented functionalty to check if a session had already taken place.
+That was beyond the scope of what I wanted to do with this project though, but it is nice to have the data stored in a way that would allow for that to happen in the future if I wanted to implement it.
+This the same reason for data and duration being date and time fields respectively.
+Even though I may not use the functionality of these types fully, I think it is good practice to store them in this manor in case I wanted to in the future.

+6. Once again Date is stored as a date field to make sure it isn't input in an improper format, and to make it easily queryable as a date to check things like how many days till a conference / session.
+Storing it as a date field instead of a string also allows for me to use it in more in depth ways in the future had I wanted to much the same as I explained with startTime and duration.

 ## Task 3 Design choices

 1. Two additional queries were added, getSessionsByCity, and getSessionsByTopic.